ParkMyCar/compact_str/README.md

 #### Memory Layout
 Internally a `CompactString` has two variants:

 1. **Inline**, a string <= 24 bytes long
 2. **Heap** allocated, a string > 24 bytes long

-To maximize memory usage, we use a [`union`](https://doc.rust-lang.org/reference/items/unions.html) instead of an `enum`.
-In Rust an `enum` requires at least 1 byte for the discriminant (tracking what variant we are), instead we use a `union` which allows us to manually define the discriminant. `CompactString` defines the discriminant *within* the last byte, using any extra bits for metadata.
-Specifically the discriminant has two variants:
+We define a discriminant (aka track which variant we are) *within* the last byte, specifically:

 1. `0b11111110` - All 1s with a trailing 0, indicates **heap** allocated
 2. `0b11XXXXXX` - Two leading 1s, indicates **inline**, with the trailing 6 bits used to store the length

-and specifically the overall memory layout of a `CompactString` is:
+and the overall memory layout of a `CompactString` is:

 1. `heap:   { ptr: NonNull<u8>, len: usize, cap: Capacity }`
 2. `inline: { buffer: [u8; 24] }`

 <sub>Both variants are 24 bytes long</sub>

-For **heap** allocated strings we use a custom `BoxString` which normally stores the capacity of the string on the stack, but also optionally allows us to store it on the heap.
+For **heap** allocated strings we use a custom `HeapBuffer` which normally stores the capacity of the string on the stack, but also optionally allows us to store it on the heap.
 Since we use the last byte to track our discriminant, we only have 7 bytes to store the capacity, or 3 bytes on a 32-bit architecture.
 7 bytes allows us to store a value up to `2^56`, aka 64 petabytes, while 3 bytes only allows us to store a value up to `2^24`, aka 16 megabytes.

 For 64-bit architectures we always inline the capacity, because we can safely assume our strings will never be larger than 64 petabytes, but on 32-bit architectures, when creating or growing a `CompactString`, if the text is larger than 16MB then we move the capacity onto the heap.